Did we Save Our Tigers?

 High-fidelity prototype of our scatterplot visualization showing tiger population by state per year

-The multiple line graph, shown below, with an option for users to select which all states they would like to see data for.
-We used the colours to differentiate not only between individual states, but also between regions like the north and south of India.
+The multiple line graph below shows growth patterns for whichever states users select.
+We used colours to differentiate not only between individual states, but also between regions like the north and south of India.
 Readers can add states for comparison from a drop-down list and select the amount of data they want to see.
-The multiple line chart would allow them to see chronological trends.

 Persona of Abigail's clinician, Alice

 High-fidelity prototype of our multiple line visualization showing tiger population by state